smnisbet/hello-world/README.md

 # hello-world
 Hello World!

 This is for an assignment!
-Hurray!
-~smnisbet
+Hurray for learning!